 Chancellor Joel E. Anderson announced that the UALR Office of Alumni Relations, parent to the UALR Alumni Association, has been moved from the university’s advancement division to the development division, effective today.

-Anderson said strengthening UALR’s fundraising infrastructure lays the foundation for the university’s next comprehensive campaign, still a few years away.
+Dr. Anderson said that the university continues to work to strengthen UALR’s fundraising infrastructure in order to lay the foundation for the university’s next comprehensive campaign, still a few years away.
 Combining alumni and development is one step in that building process, he said.

-Vice Chancellor for Development Bob Denman leads the development division, which now will be the Office of Alumni and Development.
-Denman led his division in carrying out the university’s first comprehensive fundraising campaign, It’s Time for UALR, which succeeded in raising more than $100 million dollars, far exceeding the initial goal of $75 million.
+Vice Chancellor for Development Bob Denman leads the development division, which now will be the alumni and development division.
+Denman led his division in carrying out the university’s first comprehensive fundraising campaign, It’s Time for UALR, which succeeded in raising in excess of $100 million dollars, far exceeding the initial goal of $75 million.

 “This is a significant opportunity to promote UALR to a growing group of alumni and valued supporters,” said O’Neal.
-“Our high-profile graduates are making a difference wherever they live.
-The new partnership will help us make our alumni a greater part of our university’s heritage through their engagement and giving.”
+“Our high profile graduates are making a difference wherever they live.
+The new partnership will help us make our alumni a greater part of our university’s heritage though their engagement and giving.”